RussianCow/cv-builder/README.md

     python builder.py data.yaml

-To have the builder run any time any of the relevant files are changed:
+The relevant output files are `out.html`, `app.js`, and `style.css`.
+To have the builder run any time any of the input files are changed:

     ./watch.sh